-If you’ve completed the elimination phase of the Low FODMAP Diet, you’re probably feeling pretty good.
-This can make it hard to transition into the re-challenge phase; especially when you know you will likely trigger your symptoms at least once.
-Additionally, finding information on completing the re-challenge phase can be difficult.
+If you’ve finished the elimination phase of the Low FODMAP Diet, you’re probably feeling pretty good.
+This can make it hard to transition into the re-challenge phase.
+Especially when you know you’ll probably trigger your symptoms at least once.
+Even if you’re ready to start testing, it can be hard to find information on how to complete the re-challenge phase.

-So, in this article, I’ll discuss why you need to transition out of the elimination phase; how to complete the re-challenge; and what comes after.
-Hopefully, this information will help you move from the elimination phase to the re-challenge phase as smoothly as possible.
+So, in this article, we’ll talk about why you need to move on from the elimination phase; how to complete your re-challenge; and what comes after.
+Hopefully, this information will make the transition a little easier.
 Let’s get started!

 Do You Really Need to Re-Challenge?

-Though it can be tempting to stay in the elimination phase indefinitely, the Low FODMAP Diet is a diagnostic tool, not a long-term solution.
-In fact, research has shown that restricting high FODMAP foods can be dangerous for your gut health.
-Let me tell you why.
+Even though it can be tempting to stay in the elimination phase forever, the Low FODMAP Diet is a diagnostic tool, not a long-term solution.
+In fact, research shows that limiting high FODMAP foods can be dangerous for your gut health.

-In case you’re not familiar with prebiotics, the World Gastroenterology Organization describes them as substances consumed through the diet that are indigestible and have a positive impact on your gut flora.
+In case you’re not familiar with prebiotics, the World Gastroenterology Organization describes them as things we eat that are indigestible and have a positive impact on our gut flora.
 Think of them like a bagged lunch for your good bacteria.

 So, what does this have to do with you?
-The Journal of Nutrition has indicated within 4 weeks of starting the Low FODMAP Diet, patients show lower concentrations of “luminal bifidobacteria” in their digestive system.
-This particular bacteria is linked to changes in the immune system and abdominal pain.
+According to The Journal of Nutrition, good bacteria begin to starve within 4 weeks of starting the Low FODMAP Diet.
+Research shows the first type of bacteria affected is “luminal bifidobacteria.”
+This specific bacteria is linked to changes in the immune system and abdominal pain, so it’s a good idea to keep it healthy.

-Stanford Universtiy has also cautioned that loss of biodiversity in the gut due to a low fiber diet may be irreversible.
+Stanford University has also warned that changes in your gut bacteria due to a low fiber diet may be irreversible.
 This means it’s in every patient’s best interest to reintroduce high FODMAP foods as soon as possible.

 How to Re-Challenge FODMAPs

-Additionally, with the exception of the food being tested, you will remain on the elimination diet for the duration of the re-challenge phase.
-Food from the groups you can tolerate will be reintegrated in the third and final phase of the program.
+Just so we’re clear, except for the food being tested, you stay on the elimination diet during your re-challenge.
+Food from groups you can tolerate will be added to your long-term diet in the third and final phase.

 Classic Systematic Re-Challenge

-Using this form of testing, a food containing one FODMAP is eaten in increasing amounts over a period of 3 days.
-This three-day testing schedule will provide two important pieces of information.
+Using this system, a food containing one FODMAP is eaten in increasing amounts over 3 days.
+This three-day testing schedule will give you two important pieces of information.
 First, it will tell you if you can tolerate the FODMAP you are testing.
 Second, by conducting the test three days in a row and in increasing amounts, you can test your FODMAP threshold.

-Your FODMAP threshold is the amount of FODMAPs you can ingest before you experience symptoms.
+Your FODMAP threshold is the amount of FODMAPs you can have in your gut before you trigger symptoms.
 This threshold is different for everyone.
-Documenting your reactions will give you a better understanding of your personal limits.
+By keeping a record of your reactions, you’ll get a better understanding of your personal limits.

 Stop the test if you experience symptoms you wouldn’t tolerate in your daily life.
 These might include constipation, diarrhea, cramping, or excessive bloating, etc. Remember, mild bloating after eating and stools between 3-5 on the Bristol Stool Scale are considered normal digestion.